Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A statement of your interest in the position and the company

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced professional in [Your field] I am confident that I will make the ideal choice for this job.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced person in your field I am convinced that I would be the perfect candidate for this position.

-Thank you for your consideration of my application.
-I am looking forward receiving your feedback.
+Thank you for considering my application.
+I look forward to hearing from you.

 Sincerely,